Scroll down the page to find out about our non-core currculum at Nelson St. Philip's:

 - Have fun!

 We provide Spanish language learning in Years 3, 4.
 5 and 6.
 Each class has one 30 minute Spanish lesson, which is taught on a weekly basis.
 A variety of language teaching methods are used to match groups and individuals with different learning styles, these include games, role-play, use of a range of media and songs.
 The lessons are made as enjoyable as possible, as we realise that this approach serves to develop a positive attitude in the children to the learning of modern foreign languages.
 The school uses the "Primary Language Network" scheme of work to support the teaching and learning of Spanish.

 At St Philip’s CE Primary School, there is a clear progression of skills and understanding that builds through KS2 based on the National Curriculum Programme of Study.
-Teachers plan lessons with access to the Lightbulb Languages Scheme of Work, which supports staff in ensuring that their delivery of French is accurate, even if they are not a Spanish speaker themselves.
+Teachers plan lessons with access to the Primary Language Network Scheme of Work, which supports staff in ensuring that their delivery of Spanish is accurate, even if they are not a Spanish speaker themselves.
 This planning takes account of prior learning and builds on this.
 At each stage, the teacher will refer to prior learning and carry out informal assessment of children’s stage of development before moving on.